 Eucalyptus and thyme are two more powerful disinfectants and respiratory aids.

-Healing with essential oils is an enjoyable and effective way to incorporate complementary natural remedies into your holistic healing wellness plan.
 Whether you incorporate aromatherapy healing oils into your life for physical healing, stress relief, energy therapeutics, or for non-toxic cleaning, they have a place in natural health and home care.
+Enjoy.